miracetdin/taskynote-app/docs/use-cases.md

 - **Description:** Users can delete a task.
 - **Basic Flow:**
   1. User selects a task.
+  2. System checks if the task is a prerequisites for any other task.
+  3. If yes, system shows a warning and lists the dependent tasks.
-  2. User confirms deletion.
+  4. User confirms deletion.
+  5. System removes the dependency links.
-  3. System removes the task.
+  6. System removes the task.

 ## 13. Complete Task
 - **Description:** Users can mark a task as completed.